Nehammer: “My goal is that we close this gap now”

 Legislative projects and Figl comparisons

 Chancellor Karl Nehammer confirmed in the ORF summer talks that the turquoise-green government would continue to work for the full legislative period.
 The chance that the turquoise-green government will pass a climate protection law shouldn’t be too great.
 “We told the Greens that we need a climate protection law with common sense,” said Nehammer.
 When it comes to the climate, you have to act globally.
 It won’t help if Europe is the only continent to ban the internal combustion engine.
-On the other hand, he was optimistic about the Freedom of Information Act: it was 90 percent complete.
+On the other hand, he was optimistic regarding the Freedom of Information Act: it was 90 percent complete.

 author